wofsauge/External-Item-Descriptions/README.md

 ## Features
 - Displays information for all collectibles, trinkets, cards, runes, pills and some rooms
-- Displays **additional information** like item type, charges, transformations, spindown Dice Results and Bag of Crafting recipes
+- Displays **additional information** like item type, charges, transformations, Spindown Dice results and Bag of Crafting recipes
 - Displays one of 4 different indicators around the inspected item
 - Mod support for nearly all mods!
 - Easy to use API ([Documentation here](https://github.com/wofsauge/External-Item-Descriptions/wiki))
 - A huge amount of custom options like:
 	- Indicators
-	- Font style
+	- Font styles
-	- Language
+	- Languages
-	- and a lot of visual options!
+	- And a lot of visual options!
-- **Press F2 to hide/show the description!**
+- **Press F2 to hide/show the descriptions!**

 ### Supported Languages
 - **English** (Default)